 4. Our happiness is up to us

-Also, as our experience grows, we realize that life is a mix of good and evil, sad times and happy times, favor, and tribulation.
+Also, as our experience grows, we realize that life is a mix of good and evil, sad times and happy times, favor and tribulation.

-There will be times when everything that can go wrong will go wrong.
-Then there will be times when it seems like we can do no wrong, and everything turns out just the way we expect.
+Then there will be times when it seems like we can do no wrong.
+Everything turns out just the way we expect.

-When we go through a difficult period, we need to reflect on our past wins as well as remember the times we dealt with challenging circumstances and prevailed – and celebrate those victories.
+When we go through a difficult period, we need to reflect on our past wins, remember the times we dealt with challenging circumstances and prevailed, and celebrate those victories.